imixs/imixs-cloud/README.md

 	$ sudo ./scripts/setup_debian.sh

 You can find details about how to create a cluster also on the [official kubernets documentation](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/create-cluster-kubeadm/).

-If you are running Fedora or CentOS than run:

-	$ sudo ./scripts/setup_centos.sh

-**Note:** The setup script for centos is outdated.
-Please join this project to update it!

 ### 2. Initialize Your Kubernetes Master Node